Faithful Autoformalization via Roundtrip Verification and Repair: Introduction

 We propose a framework that addresses both problems (verification and repair) without requiring ground-truth formalizations.
 The key idea is simple (Figure~\ref{fig:roundtrip}): given a natural-language specification $x$, we formalize it ($T_1$), translate the result back to natural language ($T_2$), and then re-formalize the result ($T_3$).
 We call each of these translation steps a \emph{stage}.
 If the pipeline preserves meaning, the initial and final formalizations should be semantically equivalent.
 When they disagree, the point of divergence localizes the error to a specific stage, enabling both valuable diagnostic information as well as the possibility of \emph{scoped repair}: attempting to correct only the faulty component rather than regenerating everything.
 The framework is agnostic to the choice of the formalism: it applies whenever a target formalism admits an equivalence check, e.g., automated reasoning tools for logical formulas, type-checkers for proof assistants, test suites for code, etc.

-We evaluate the framework on 150 traffic rules from the Texas Transportation Code using two frontier LLMs, Claude Opus~4.6 (Anthropic) and GPT-5.2 (OpenAI).
-For our evaluation, we use a formalization based on many-sorted first-order logic, checking equivalence with an SMT solver~\cite{BSST21}.
-We additionally compare our diagnosis-guided repair against two ablation baselines: no repair and repair based on random stage selection.
-The results yield two principal findings: \begin{enumerate} \item \textbf{Roundtrip analysis helps distinguish faithful from unfaithful formalizations.} When rules do not pass the formal equivalence check, this provides concrete evidence for and information about unfaithful formalization.
-On the other hand, rules that do pass the formal equivalence check exhibit lower semantic drift compared with those that fail, according to an independent NLI-based assessment. \item \textbf{Diagnosis-guided repair is both more effective and more efficient than random stage selection.} For both models, diagnosis-guided repair substantially improves the success rate of equivalence checking, outperforming repair with random error-stage selection.
-Claude's full pipeline nearly doubles Random's repair count while reducing cost-per-repair by 41\,\% relative to random repair. \end{enumerate}
+We evaluate the framework on two statutory domains: 150 rules from the Texas Transportation Code and 77 rules from the Texas Parks and Wildlife Code.
+We use two LLMs, Claude Opus~4.6 (Anthropic) and GPT-5.2 (OpenAI).
+The target formalism is based on many-sorted first-order logic, with equivalence checked by an SMT solver~\cite{BSST21}.
+We compare our diagnosis-guided scoped repair against three baselines: no repair, repair with random stage selection, and full-pipeline regeneration.
+The results yield two principal findings: \begin{enumerate} \item \textbf{Formal equivalence predicts semantic faithfulness.} Across both domains and both models, under our full repair system, rules that fail the equivalence check show 1.4$\times$-2.5$\times$ more NLI drift than rules that pass it. \item \textbf{Diagnosis-guided scoped repair achieves the highest verified-equivalence rate at the lowest cost when the diagnosis step is reliable.} With Claude performing the pipeline, repair, and diagnosis, scoped repair leads on both domains.
+With GPT in those roles, diagnosis is unreliable, causing scoped repair to lose its lead.
+Replacing only the diagnosis step with Claude (keeping GPT for the pipeline and repair) restores scoped repair to a clear lead at lower cost on both domains. \end{enumerate}

-Our contributions are:\footnote{Code, data, and prompts will be released upon acceptance.} (i)~We propose a formalism-agnostic roundtrip verification framework that provides a signal on the truthfulness of autoformalization without requiring ground-truth formalizations. (ii)~We introduce a stage-level diagnosis and scoped repair procedure that localizes errors to individual translation steps. (iii)~We conduct a two-model empirical evaluation on 150 rules showing that diagnosis-guided repair outperforms random repair, while revealing that diagnosis quality is model-dependent, a bottleneck that, when addressed (e.g., via cross-model diagnosis), could unlock further gains.
+Our contributions are: (i)~A roundtrip verification framework that signals faithfulness of autoformalization without requiring ground-truth formalizations, instantiated with SMT in our experiments and applicable in principle to any target formalism with an equivalence check. (ii)~A stage-level diagnosis and scoped repair procedure that localizes errors to individual translation steps.
+Repair is driven by formal equivalence alone.
+A bidirectional NLI signal serves as an independent post-hoc semantic check. (iii)~An empirical study across two statutory domains and two model families that identifies the diagnosis step (not the pipeline or repair operators) as the bottleneck for scoped repair, and shows that replacing only the diagnoser with a different model can restore scoped repair to a clear lead at lower cost.